Skip to main content

 Element settings → Composition settings → Inherent properties of the raw data

-Element-level settings take highest priority and override the composition-level defaults, which in turn override whatever currency, units, or timezone is native to the underlying raw data.
-This means you can define sensible defaults at the composition level and selectively override them for individual elements that need different treatment.
+Element-level settings take highest priority and override the composition-level defaults, which in turn override whatever currency, units, timezone, calendar, or precision is native to the underlying raw data.
+This means you can define sensible defaults at the composition level — for example, a single calendar or timezone shared by most elements — and selectively override individual options for the elements that need different treatment, such as a single element that should remain in its native currency or use a different rounding method.

 Display Configuration

-Elements can be individually configured to control how they appear across the platform's viewing surfaces:
+Every element always appears as a column in the tabular view.
+Beyond that, elements can be individually configured to control how they appear across the platform's other viewing surfaces:

 • Chart — control whether an element is plotted, along with element-specific chart configuration such as series type, colour, and axis assignment